Aredhele/Ordinal-Engine/Engine/Documentation/CodingStandard/CodingStandard.md

 #### Introduction <div id="Introduction"></div>
 For maintainability purposes, the focus should be **readability and comprehension**.
-It implies that an internal documentation will be maintained and that **each non-trivial** code should be at least shortly described.
+It implies that an internal documentation will be maintained and **each non-trivial** code should be at least shortly described.
 If code is taken from the internet, it could be interesting to mention the source in the documentation block.

 #### Copyright Notice <div id="Copyright"></div>